How to group and ungroup data

 .
 Many of the grouping and ungrouping examples use this table.
 If you are unfamiliar with creating tables from scratch using new_table

-, please see our guide Create a new table.
+, please see our guide on creating new tables.

 Use the code below to create the apples